-Transitions, defined as processes of change from a certain stage of life to another, in what seems to be a part of one's individual developmental process, are culturally based.
-A transition is marked or celebrated according to one's society's norms, norms which define what are note-worthy changes and what are not (Rogoff, 2003).
-Children's transition from one cultural stage to another takes time and a deliberate effort from parents and the community, as they mark a change in one's social role in the community, as well as one's own development.
-The transition is framed by the awareness of the coming transition, through the activities and events that take place before and during the change, and they end as the child is a full member of the end goal stage.
-Children's first entrance to school changes their social role in families and communities profoundly, as they receive a new role of a pupil (Harper, 2016).
+Transitions are defined as processes of change from a certain stage of life to another.
+They are seen as part of an individual’s developmental process, and are culturally based: a transition is marked or celebrated according to societal norms that define what changes are noteworthy and what are not (Rogoff, 2003).
+Children’s transitions from one stage to another require time and deliberate effort from their parents and community, as they mark a change in the child’s social role in the community and in the child’s own development.
+Transitions are framed by awareness of the process through activities and events that take place before and during the change, and transitions end when the child becomes a full member of the end goal stage.
+Children’s first entrance into school changes their social role in families and communities profoundly, as they are given the new role of being a pupil (Harper, 2016).

-There is a broad agreement among researchers that a child's entrance and adjustment to school have a long-term effect, academically and socially, on one's developmental trajectory, making it an important milestone in children and their families' lives (Blankson et al., 2017; Huser, et al., 2016; Mirkhil, 2010).
-Early child education differs profoundly from school by its historical origins, its pedagogy, its methods and demands and by its physical surroundings (Hogsnes, 2015; Huser et al., 2016).
-Consequently, children, parents and preschool teachers tend to prepare toward school transitioning by thought and by actions (Correia & Marques- Pinto, 2016; Dockett & Perry, 2004; Mirkhil, 2010; Perry, 2016).
-Petriwskyj and others (2005) argue in their review that the main notion of school's transition shifted recently from 'school readiness', the notion that it is the child's responsibility to be mature and ready, to the notion of 'school's transition', a long-term process which is under the responsibility of the child's environment.
-However, this shift seems to be mostly semantic, as school readiness continues to be a crucial part in children's transition to school worldwide (Shemesh & Golden, unpublished manuscript).
-In Israel, literacy and numeracy are still an important and integral part of early children education curriculum (Ministry of Education, 2007; Ministry of Education, 2011).
-Preschool teachers work intensively to prepare children, whether academically or socio-emotionally, towards school and the first grade's demands (Shemesh & Golden, unpublished manuscript) and parents are greatly concerned with their children's readiness for school, so much so, that there are different private services to promote school readiness (Erdreich & Golden, 2017).
+There is broad agreement among researchers that a child’s entrance into and adjustment to school has a long-term effect, academically and socially, on the child’s developmental trajectory, making it an important milestone in the children’s and their families’ lives (Blankson et al., 2017; Huser et al., 2016; Mirkhil, 2010).
+Early childhood education differs profoundly from elementary school in its historical origins, pedagogy, methods, demands and physical surroundings (Hogsnes, 2015; Huser et al., 2016).
+Consequently, children, parents and preschool teachers tend to prepare for transition to school both in thought and in action (Correia & Marques- Pinto, 2016; Dockett & Perry, 2004; Mirkhil, 2010; Perry, 2016).
+Petriwskyj et al. (2005) argue in their literature review that the conceptualization of this transition recently shifted from ‘school readiness’—the notion that it is the child’s responsibility to be mature and ready—to the notion of ‘school transition’, a long-term process seen as a responsibility of the child’s environment.
+This shift seems to be mostly semantic, however, as school readiness continues to be a crucial part of children’s transition to school worldwide (Shemesh & Golden, unpublished manuscript).
+In Israel, literacy and numeracy are still important and integral parts of the early childhood education curriculum (Ministry of Education, 2007; Ministry of Education, 2011).
+Preschool teachers work intensively to prepare children, whether academically or socio-emotionally, for school and the demands of the first grade (Shemesh & Golden, unpublished manuscript).
+Parents are also greatly concerned with their children’s readiness for school, so much so that various private services exist to promote school readiness (Erdreich & Golden, 2017).

-Indeed, the new social role children will have as pupils occupies their surroundings, as preschool teachers and parents put efforts into preparing the children for the "right kind" of transition/readiness.
-However, they don't do that alone, as popular culture also shapes and constructs children's social roles.
+Indeed, the new social role that preschool-age children anticipate having as school-age pupils permeates their surroundings as preschool teachers and parents work to prepare the children for the “right kind” of transition/readiness.
+Their efforts are not isolated, as popular culture also shapes and constructs children’s social roles.

 Picture books